dotnet/EntityFramework.Docs/entity-framework/core/modeling/relationships/foreign-and-principal-keys.md

 ### Non-nullable foreign key columns

 As described in [_Optional and required relationships_](xref:core/modeling/relationships#optional-and-required-relationships), the nullability of the foreign key property determines whether a relationship is optional or required.
-However, a nullable foreign key property can used for a required relationship using the [`[Required]` attribute](xref:core/modeling/relationships/mapping-attributes), or by calling `IsRequired` in the model building API.
+However, a nullable foreign key property can be used for a required relationship using the [`[Required]` attribute](xref:core/modeling/relationships/mapping-attributes), or by calling `IsRequired` in the model building API.
 For example:

 <!--
             protected override void OnModelCreating(ModelBuilder modelBuilder)